bennetimo/ghost-backup/README.md

 Database backups will *not* be compatible between these two major versions.
 However *the json backup is*.

-For content files, what used to live under `/var/lib/ghost` in 0.x move to `/var/lib/ghost/content` in 1.x, as well as there being a few other changes with config/themes etc.
+For content files that used to live under `/var/lib/ghost` in 0.x moved to `/var/lib/ghost/content` in 1.x, as well as there being a few other changes with config/themes etc.

 ### Other Info

-This container was inspired by [wordpress-backup]
+This container was inspired by [wordpress-backup].

+**Disclaimer:** Will not be held responsible for any loss of files/backups arising from your use of this container. **Be sure to test your backup/restore process when you first set everything up to make sure it is all working as you expect.**

  [Docker]: https://www.docker.com/
  [volume]: https://docs.docker.com/storage/volumes/